This post is sponsored by Tomorrow Sleep.

-Thankfully my new memory foam hybrid mattress (<— use code HONESTLY150 for $150 off a $500+ purchase from now through December 31st, 2017) from Tomorrow Sleep arrived at just the right time.
+Thankfully my new memory foam hybrid mattress from Tomorrow Sleep arrived at just the right time.
 I never knew mattresses could come in a box, but that’s exactly what this one did.
 It was pretty fun to take it out and watch it puff up and once we had it set up, I had plenty of cardboard for all three costumes.

-Side note: If you’re on the hunt for a new mattress, stay tuned for my review of ours (I’ll publish it on November 6th).
-I’ll get into more detail there, but to give you a hint, we’re loving it.
+Side note: If you’re on the hunt for a new mattress, check out my review.
+I get into more detail there, but to give you a hint, we’re loving it.
 I thought I wouldn’t like the memory foam because I hate those bed toppers, but it’s super comfortable, and my husband, who hasn’t slept well in years, is finally getting some rest.